 Format: The format of the assignment can be written in MLA.
 The letter must have at least four citations.
-12 point Times New Roman format at all times.
+12 point Times New Roman format always.

 I will give you examples of how to do the assignment in class so, do not worry.